antaldaniel/reprex/content/project/musiceviota/index.md

 summary: "We will help small music organizations in their sustainability reporting, where detail data and reporting standards are only available for greenhouse gas emissions."

 # Tags: can be used for filtering projects.
-tags: ["Sustainability", "European Green Deal", "MusicAIRE"]
+tags: ["Music Eviota", "Sustainability", "European Green Deal", "MusicAIRE"]

 # Optional external URL for project (replaces project detail page).
 external_link: ""